In3tinct/See-SURF/README.md

 https://google.com/path/1/urlToConnect=https://yahoo.com <br/>
 https://google.com/differentpath/urlToConnect=https://yahoo.com
 <br/><br/>
 5) Exploitation - Makes an external request to burp collaborator or any other http server with the vulnerable parameter to confirm the possibility of SSRF.
+(An external redirect vulnerability can potentially be vulnerable to SSRF)
 <br/><br/>

-### Version-2 Features
+### Detailed Features

-[-] <b>-b switch</b> Provide burp sitemap files for a better discovery of potential SSRF parameters.
+[-] <b>-b switch</b> Burp's site map shows the information that Burp collects as you explore your target application like URLs collected etc. Provide burp sitemap files for a better discovery of potential SSRF parameters.
 The script would first parse the burp file and try to identify potential params and then run the built in crawler on it <br/><br/>
 Browser the target with your burpsuite running at the background, make some GET/POST requests, the more the better.
 Then go to target, right click-> "Save selected Items" and save it.
 Provide to the script as follows. <br/>
 `python3 see-surf.py -H https://www.google.com -c cookie_name1=value1 cookie_name2=value2 -b burp_file.xml`